alejandrodevs/shoulda_routing/README.md

 # ShouldaRouting

 A simple and easy DSL to test rails routes.
-The gem aims to provide a
+This gem aims to provide a faster way to do the boring routing tests.

 ## Installation